 The American Association for the Study of Liver Diseases (AASLD) and the American Society of Transplantation (AST) published practice guidelines in 2013 for the evaluation for liver transplantation in adults (Martin et al., 2014).
 US guidelines for the evaluation of paediatric patients for liver transplantation were published in 2014 (Squires et al., 2014).

-Presently only patients with hepatocellular carcinoma (HCC) who are within the Milan Criteria can be listed for solid organ transplantation.
-This is based on a study by Mazaferro et al., the Milan Criteria includes patients with a single tumour ≤ 5 cm in diameter, or no more than three tumours sized ≤ 3 cm (Mazzaferro et al., 1996).
+Presently only patients with hepatocellular carcinoma (HCC), who are within the Milan Criteria, can be considered for solid organ transplantation.
+The Milan Criteria includes patients with a single tumour ≤ 5 cm in diameter, or no more than three tumours sized ≤ 3 cm (Mazzaferro et al., 1996).
 The Milan criteria were adopted by the United Network for Organ Sharing (UNOS) and verified by multiple centres worldwide.
-Alternative criteria for HCC patient selection based on tumour size and nodule number (the UCSF criteria) have since been proposed and successfully applied by different centres worldwide.
-These were recently reviewed (Xu et al., 2016).
+Alternative selection criteria have been proposed for HCC patients, based on tumour size and nodule number (the UCSF criteria); these criteria have been successfully applied by different centres worldwide and were recently reviewed (Xu et al., 2016).